R4d4g457/Pyro-Balancing-Robot/wiring.md

 `start_pyro.sh` activates `~/venv`, changes into the repo directory, and runs `python3 main.py`.
 The systemd unit ensures it starts at boot and restarts on failure.

+### Updating code & restarting the service

+1. Copy new files (or `git pull`) into `/home/pyro/pyro`.
+2. Run `scripts/restart_pyro.sh` from that directory (it calls `sudo systemctl daemon-reload && sudo systemctl restart pyro.service` and prints the status).
+You can also run the commands manually if you prefer.
+3. Tail logs with `sudo journalctl -u pyro.service -f` to confirm the controller is healthy.

+> `scripts/restart_pyro.sh` needs sudo privileges; run it from the Pi or via SSH as the `pyro` user.

 # Files to copy to RaspberryPi: